hashinteractive/gatsby-theme-reactor/gatsby-theme-reactor/README.md

   <link rel="icon" type="image/png" sizes="32x32" href={'/images/favicon-32x32.png'} />
   <link rel="apple-touch-icon" sizes="180x180" href={'/images/apple-touch-icon.png'} />
 ```
-If you would like to use the favicon that is displayed in the site example you can find the [favicon files here](https://github.com/hashinteractive/gatsby-theme-reactor/tree/master/gatsby-theme-reactor/static/images) to place in your `static/images/` directory and they will be copied over at build time to resolve to `/images/favicon.ico` or `/images/favicon-16x16.png`
+If you would like to use the favicon that is displayed in the site example you can find the [favicon files here](https://github.com/hashinteractive/gatsby-theme-reactor/tree/master/gatsby-theme-reactor/static/images) to place in your `/static/images/` directory and they will be copied over at build time to resolve to `/images/favicon.ico` or `/images/favicon-16x16.png` respectively.

 # Theme Customizations
 This theme utilizes [gatsby-plugin-theme-ui](https://theme-ui.com/packages/gatsby-plugin/) with a strong dependency on the [Tailwind CSS Preset](https://theme-ui.com/presets/tailwind).
-The preset configuration can be overriden (for example to set the theme's primary color) by creating an `index.js` file located at `src/gatsby-plugin-theme-ui/index.js` which would look like:
+The preset configuration can be overriden (for example to set the theme's primary color) by creating an `index.js` file located at `/src/gatsby-plugin-theme-ui/index.js` which would look like:
 ```
 import { tailwind } from '@theme-ui/presets'